braab86/csv_test/README.md

 * Python 3+
 * pandas

-## Executing Program
+## Notes

-Run program from Python console.
 The root url and the list of file names can be modified in csv_test.py